 As humanity and the planet reach a critical inflection point, Forum for the Future’s latest Future of Sustainability thinking reflects on what the past can teach us about what is needed now if we are to shape a more just and regenerative future.

-This unique opinion and commentary series is set to:
+This unique opinion and commentary series:

 As global crises escalate, we arrive at a pivotal moment for the sustainability movement.
 The time is ripe for transformation.
 And in order to fully realize it we need to look back with humility, to learn from the past and fully acknowledge this harsh truth: